yxzwayne/twitter-banger-generator/README.md

 Well, now you can!

-With Twitter Banger Generator, you can scrap, train, and generate your own Twitter bangers.
+With Twitter Banger Generator, you can scrape, train, and generate your own Twitter bangers.

 Scrap, train, and generate your own Twitter bangers, all locally on your own machine!